Kimisagara: Notable architecture

-It is home to the Kimisagara Water Treatment Plant, The Kimisagara Youth Centre, and the Kimisagara Football for Hope Centre.
+It is home to the Kimisagara Water Treatment Plant, The Kimisagara Youth Centre, the Evangelical Restoration Church, and the Kimisagara Football for Hope Centre.

+Transportation

+The KN 1 RD runs through the northern side of Kimisagara, and it meets with the KN 3 RD from the north.
+In the northern part of the sector is the Kigali Nyabugogo Park Bus Station usually referred to as the largest bus terminal in Kigali.

 Sectors

 Nyarugenge district is divided into 10 sectors (imirenge): Gitega, Kanyinya, Kigali, Kimisagara, Mageragere, Muhima, Nyakabanda, Nyamirambo, Nyarugenge and Rwezamenyo.

+Inhabited places

+The sector is divided into the following subdivisions: Kamuhoza, Katabaro, and Kimisagara.

 Education

-The Kimisagara District is home to the Ecole Primaire Muganza, (Muganza Primary School).
+The Kimisagara sector is home to the Ecole Primaire Muganza, (Muganza Primary School), and the Kamuhoza Primary School.